-While considering a utility for data management, there are two most popular choices, that is, MySQL and SQL Server.
-Both are efficient at keeping your data organized and readily available through a user interface, and both technologies have the concept of the schema (that is, table storage) for data storage.
+While considering a utility for data management, there are two most popular choices.
+These choices are MySQL and SQL Server.
+Both are efficient at keeping your data organized and readily available through a user interface, and both technologies have the concept of the schema (or table storage) for data storage.

 SQL Server and MySQL Vendors

 The SQL server is claimed by Microsoft and is typically referred to as Microsoft SQL Server.
-It has a long history of releases, and it is updated regularly, including all latest trends and technologies to it, thus making it one of the trusted database applications today.
+It has a long history of releases, and it is updated regularly, including all the latest trends and technologies, thus making it one of the most trusted database applications today.

 Powers of SQL Server and MySQL

-To give a superior thought of the differences in MySQL and SQL Server: MySQL is designed more toward selecting data so it can be displayed, updated, and saved again.
+To give a superior thought of the differences between MySQL and SQL Server: MySQL is designed more toward selecting data so it can be displayed, updated, and saved again.
 MySQL is fragile in the areas of inserting and deleting data.
-But it is a perfect choice for data storage and referencing data.
+But, it is a perfect choice for data storage and referencing data.

 Here are some particular technical differences in MySQL and SQL Server when it comes down to the ANSI SQL standard.
 Features like stored procedures, triggers, views, and cursors turned into a piece of the MySQL database server in MySQL version 5.0.
 Still, you will not be able to find a rich feature set in terms of development functions and capabilities.

 When it comes to security, it will become a significant concern for data management.
-Because security plays a critical role in both of these.
+Security plays a critical role in both.
 Both MySQL and Microsoft SQL servers are EC2 complaints.
-Make sure that they have adequate security support for building government applications.
+This makes sure that they have adequate security support for building government applications.

-- SQL is a programming language which is used to conduct your database whereas MySQL was one of the first open-source database available in the market.
+- SQL is a programming language that is used to conduct your database, whereas MySQL was one of the first open-source databases available in the market.